-Here’s what I can tell you so far.
-For those doctors who read this, imagine a clinic where most patient have weights <45kg, CD4 counts <100 and there are very limited diagnostic facilities.
-No baseline viral load, no resistance test, just a CD4 count.
-You can have a Hb, malaria film, CRAG, AFB smear, HBV/HCV card test, and STS done in the clinic.
-Everything else must be sent away including XpertTB test (with rifampicin resistance), CD4, CSF’s, and biochemistry.
-You do not come in to work, log onto a computer, and access the wealth of information available as back home: most tests cost money and except for USS not available (reports questionable).
+For those of you who have embarked on climbing the rungs of the HIV ladder, here’s what I can tell you so far (any non-medics can skip this paragraph!).
+Imagine a clinic where most patient have weights of <45kg, CD4 counts of <100 and where there are very limited diagnostic facilities.
+Hence, when it comes to managing HIV, no baseline viral load, no resistance test, just a CD4 count.
+As for what is available, you can have a Hb, malaria film, AFB smear, and hepatitis B and C, HIV, Dengue fever, and syphilis done there and then in the clinic.
+Everything else must be sent away including GeneXpertTB test (with rifampicin resistance), CD4, CSF’s, and biochemistry.
+You do not come in to work, log onto a computer, and access the wealth of information available as you do back home: most tests cost a lot of dosh and except for USS (reports questionable anyway) not available.
 CXR’s are available at a nearby hospital but not of the best quality.

-For those with a CD4 count <100 you can get a LAM urine test for TB diagnosis.
-So, most patients have TB (some MDRTB and XDRTB) but with their HIV yet half the patients are going to be smear/XpertTB negative so trying to pick out the lymphoma, PCP, lung Ca, pneumonia, or even sarcoidosis is incredibly difficult and many patients go onto empirical TB therapy – and then get drug-induced hepatitis!
-Other common HIV OI’s include cryptococcal meningitis, penicilliosis, and CMV retinitis – all of which have come into the day centre in the last week.
+For those with a CD4 count of <100 you can get a rapid urine test for TB diagnosis (LAM if you’re in the know).
+So, most patients have TB (some MDRTB and occasionally XDRTB) often hand-in-hand with their HIV yet half the patients are going to be smear/GeneXpertTB negative so trying to pick out the lymphoma, PCP, lung cancer, pneumonia, or even sarcoidosis is incredibly difficult and many patients go onto empirical TB therapy – and then get drug-induced hepatitis!
+Other common HIV opportunists include cryptococcal meningitis, penicilliosis (now irritatingly renamed by the taxonomists as talaromycosis), and CMV retinitis – all of which have come into the day centre in the last week.